terhechte/CoreValue/Readme.md

 Second operation: Take `object`, call `valueForKey` with the key `"count"` and assign this as the value for the second type of the curryed init function `B`

 #### Other Operators

+Custom Operators are observed as a critical Swift feature, and rightly so.
+Too many of those make a codebase difficult to read and understand.
+The following custom operators are the same as in several other Swift Frameworks (see Runes and Argo).
+They're basically a verbatim copy from Haskell, so while that doesn't make them less custom or even official, they're at least unofficially agreed upon.

 `<|` is not the only operator needed to encode objects.
 Here's a list of all supported operators: